 Our Commitment

-We honor the Tongva people - past, present, and future - for their enduring connection to these lands.
+We honor the indigenous people - past, present, and future - for their enduring connection to these lands.

-At Venice Rising, we acknowledge our privilege to live and parent on Tongva territory.
+At Venice Rising, we acknowledge our privilege to live and parent on this territory.

 That’s why we donate to the Wishtoyo Chumash Foundation, a Native-led nonprofit working to protect lands, waters, and traditional lifeways - efforts that uplift all Indigenous and coastal communities in our region.

 We’re doing our best to learn and honor the truth of this land - but we know we’re still learning.
-If you’re Indigenous to this region or have insight we’ve missed, we welcome your voice.
-Please leave a comment, reach out, or help us improve this post.
-Your guidance is deeply appreciated <3
+If you’re Indigenous to this region or have insight we’ve missed.

 Reply